Know about Company Strike Off

 Some of the other reasons to go for a company strike off include:

-A company is registered for a vehicle to be used in the future or having a used vehicle accounting scheme under the company’s registration and has no intentions to continue it.
+A company is registered for a vehicle to be used in the future or having a used vehicle accounting scheme under the company’s registration and has no intention to continue it.

 The directors and shareholders of the company are taking their ways off.